Who says strawberries have a monopoly on shortcake desserts?

 - A few drops of vanilla extract

-2 In a large bowl vigorously whisk together the flour, sugar, baking powder and salt.
+2 Whisk flour, sugar, baking powder salt.
+Cut in butter: In a large bowl vigorously whisk together the flour, sugar, baking powder and salt.
 Add the chilled butter cubes and use your fingers (or a fork, pastry cutter, or food processor) to break up the butter and mix with the flour until the largest pieces of butter are the size of peas.

-4 Place ball on a small tray or baking sheet and form into an 8-inch by 8-inch square.
+4 Form into square shape and chill: Place ball on a small tray or baking sheet and form into an 8-inch by 8-inch square.
 Cover with plastic wrap and place in the refrigerator to chill for 15 to 20 minutes.

-5 Preheat oven to 425°F. Once the dough has chilled sufficiently, remove it from the refrigerator and cut it into 9 even squares.
+5 Cut into squares, arrange on baking sheet: Preheat oven to 425°F. Once the dough has chilled sufficiently, remove it from the refrigerator and cut it into 9 even squares.
 Arrange them on a baking sheet with an inch or two between each square.